neicnordic/serverless-workshop/exercise/README.md

 * The per-second rate of invocation as measured over the previous X seconds.
 * The total function replicas.
 * The total number of successful function invocations.
-* The average function execution time, as measure over the previous X seconds.
+* The average function execution time, as measured over the previous X seconds.

 ## Using the OpenFaaS API